skodapetr/skodapetr.github.io/src/content/post/2022-05-25-connecting-documents.md

 ---
 title: "Connecting documents"
 description: "Honestly, I do not enjoy writing documentation.
   By documentation, I do not mean comments in source code.
   I am talking about external documentation, API specification, data model, user documentation, database schema documentation, etc...
   <br/><br/>
   Yet frankly, even more, tedious and labour-intensive than writing the documentation is keeping it up to date.
   The reason is there is no connection between to code to the documentation.
   As a result, we manually synchronize multiple documents. "
 published: "2022-05-25"
-tags: ["Bachelor thesis", "Not available"]
+tags: ["bachelor-thesis", "active"]
 ---

 Honestly, I do not enjoy writing documentation.